reactive-python/reactpy-django/docs/src/reference/components.md

     - The `#!python iframe` will always load **after** the parent component.
     - CSS styling for `#!python iframe` elements tends to be awkward.

+??? info "Loading behavior"

+    The `#!python iframe` loads **eagerly** by default: its document is fetched as part of the parent page's initial load, so it is available as soon as the page loads.
+If you want the browser to defer fetching the `#!python iframe`'s document until it is scrolled close to the viewport, pass `#!python extra_props={"loading": "lazy"}`.

 ??? question "How do I use this for Class Based Views?"

     Class Based Views are accepted by `#!python view_to_iframe` as an argument.